 4. Wine label remover and cellar album

 Saving labels is another way to commemorate special bottles.
 But removing a wine label from the bottle typically isn’t an easy task — it’s downright tedious.

-Win the gift giver of the year award with the wine label remover set and book from Lett’s of London.
+Win the gift giver of the year award with the wine label remover set and book.
 The book contains a guide to tasting and scoring, a dictionary of terms and cellar charts and wine cellar pages for recording tasting notes.
 The set includes 10 LabelOff strips, which easily remove only the printed surface of a wine label for a durable, laminated memento for the cellar album.